Eric Cole Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- This is Cole's first time playing at The Sentry in the past five years.
+- This is Cole's first time competing at The Sentry in the past five years.

 Cole's Recent Performances

-- Cole has finished in the top five four times over his last five appearances.
+- Over his last five tournaments, Cole has finished in the top five four times.

-- Cole has finished within three shots of the leader in one of his last five appearances.
-Over that span, he's finished within five shots of the winner two times and finished with a better-than-average score five times.
+- Over his last five events, Cole has finished within three shots of the leader once and five or fewer strokes back of the winner twice.
+He's carded a score that's better than average five times.

-- In his last five appearances, his average score has been -15.
+- He has an average score relative to par of -15 in his last five events.

-- In terms of driving distance, Eric Cole has averaged 305.9 yards in his past five starts.
+- Off the tee, Eric Cole has averaged 305.9 yards in his past five tournaments.

-- Cole is averaging 0.902 in terms of Strokes Gained: Putting in his past five tournaments.
+- Cole has an average of 0.902 Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Cole is averaging 8.125 Strokes Gained: Total.
+- Looking at Strokes Gained: Total, Cole has an average of 8.125 in his past five tournaments.

 Cole's Advanced Stats and Rankings